sydney city guide

 WELCOME TO LAKE MACQUARIE :: NEW SOUTH WALES

 LAKE MACQUARIE IS A HUGE WATERWAY, THE LARGEST FRESHWATER LAKE IN AUSTRALIA ACTUALLY, WHICH CONNECTS THE CENTRAL COAST WITH THE INDUSTRIAL CITY OF NEWCASTLE TO THE NORTH.
-The coastal and lake foreshore is home to kangaroos, wallabies, gliders and many birds.
+The coastal and lake foreshore is home to kangaroos, wallabies, gliders and many birds; the water, meanwhile, shelters sharks.

 Compared to the Central Coast, the houses here appear plainer, and smaller.
 The atmosphere is more working class.
-Mining is a major industry here, and smokestacks frequently mar the views.
+Mining is a major industry here along with electricity generation, and smokestacks frequently mar the views.
 One might imagine that we have left the orbit of Sydney, and entered the embrace of Newcastle.
 That said, many of the houses on the foreshore have their own piers, and there is no shortage of boats.
-Accommodation is particularly expensive.
+While the Central Coast has its surf lifesaving clubs, Lake Macquarie has sailing clubs and marinas, and even swimming clubs in the creeks.
+Accommodation is sparser and more expensive, perhaps due to a lack of competition.

-Since the lake is the center of this region, lets circle the lake in a clockwise style, from Morisset on the west side to Summerland Point and Catherine Hill Bay on the east. ea", perhaps with good reason.
+Since the lake is the center of this region, lets circle the lake in a clockwise style, from Morisset on the west side to Summerland Point and Catherine Hill Bay on the east, passing all of the inlets and peninsulas, the coal mines and the Worker clubs, all of the relics of the colonial history.
+It's always enchanting to accidentally discover some ghostruins from the past.

-My own parents used to just down the road at Umina Beach looking across the bay to Lion Island and Palm Beach, the habitat of reclusive Sydney movie stars.
+d Palm Beach, the habitat of reclusive Sydney movie stars.
 I used to think it was as boring as hell neighbourhood but I try to stay here at least once a year.
 I have lived at the other end of the coast too, up in the wild Wyong Shire, near the infamous caravan park at Tuggerawong.
-My parents at the time were running the discount grocery store there, and they had their fare share of run-ins with murders and other nefarious crimes.
+Mscount grocery store there, and they had their fare share of run-ins with murders and other nefarious crimes.
 Here we go, from south to north, following the caravans of summer:

 MANDALONG